Get ready for a less-stressed holiday season with these 15 easy tasks!

 Day 7- Buy wrapping supplies, paper products, and napkins.

 If you already have a stock of wrapping supplies, check to see the status.
-I will be sharing ideas for organizing in our series on Instagram.
+See what you need to stock up on.

 Day 8- Menu plan for anything you are hosting.